ditchcord/auo-dues-compiler/README.md

 ### Takes in dues spreadsheet and cashnet record and complies dues record

 ## What is this
-Some people don't send receipt number when they pay on cashnet.
+- Some people don't send receipt number when they pay on cashnet
-But SLICE cashnet record at least records the names of people who paid.
+- But SLICE cashnet record at least records the names of people who paid
-This program shows you every person who has a cashnet record but no recorded receipt number.
+- This program shows you every person who has a cashnet record but no recorded receipt number.

 ## Additional features
 - Immediately see who hasn't paid dues yet
 - See if someone paid their dues multiple times
-- Automatically ignore cashnet data from non-current semester
+- If transactions from spring semester exist, automatically ignore cashnet data from fall semester

 ## Obtaining "Dues Tracker"
 1. Copy the 3 columns of the Dues Tracker google sheet and paste it into a .txt (DO NOT format as CSV)